Hasford Blacklock is a small fictional town located towards the southern end of the East Coast Main Line, somewhere in Lincolnshire.

 As the town grew under its new-found prosperity it spread westwards along the original river route where flat building land was the most plentiful, eventually engulfing the junction between the natural river and it’s now-quiet navigation spur just south of the Black Lock.
 By this time a small hamlet had sprung up around the old lock-keepers cottage, so rather than just absorb the village into the growing town, the County Council decided to mark its historical importance as a major transport route by suffixing "black lock" to the town name – hence "Hasford Blacklock".

 There has been a dairy serving the inhabitants of Hasford since its pre-industrial growth, local milk supplies being sufficient for the small town.
 However, with the post-industrial boom and the resultant growth in population it was becoming more difficult to obtain enough milk from local herds to meet demand, the hilly landscape around Hasford being more suited to sheep grazing than heavy cattle!
 The railway had already come to Hasford years earlier as a major North-South route, so the natural solution was to bring milk in by rail from further south where the flatter land better suited cattle-farming.
-A set of sidings was taken off the main lines into a disused quarry-bed and a modern dairy constructed where raw milk could be brought in by rail-tanker early in the morning, and processed in a newly-built plant for delivery the same day.
+A set of sidings was taken off the main lines into a disused quarry-bed where raw milk could be brought in by rail-tanker early in the morning, and processed in a newly-built plant for delivery the same day.

 Although most goods transport has since moved from rail to road, Hasford Blacklock - as it was now called - kept its rail deliveries as road links beyond the town were deemed unsuitable for constant heavy-goods traffic.
 And so it remains the last surviving dairy in the UK to rely on rail transport to keep the inhabitants in and around Hasford Blacklock supplied with fresh milk for their morning cuppa!!!